ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 1. App registration to access Dataverse tables

 You will need to register an app in Azure AD in order to access the dataverse tables in the Logic Apps.
-You can register the app either using the [Azure portal](#app-registration-to-access-dataverse-tables-using-azure-portal) or by using [Azure CLI](#app-registration-to-access-dataverse-tables-using-azure-cli)

-#### App registration to access Dataverse tables using Azure portal

 - Go to [portal.azure.com](https://portal.azure.com)
 - Log in